 Blue-winged and Cinnamon Teals make appearances on calm bodies of water from marshes to small lakes.
 Colourful delights such as Western Tanagers and Black-headed Grosbeaks are exciting to see.
 Ospreys and Turkey Vultures start to return – catch them soaring over the sky or perched high up in trees.
 As spring comes to an end and summer gets closer, Flycatchers arrive, but good luck identifying these tricky species!

-Spring is the best time to take advantage of bustling bird activity on the BC Bird Trail.
+Spring is a great time to take advantage of bustling bird activity on the BC Bird Trail.
 Use our self-guided itineraries to plan out your birding trips.
 Find the best recommendations on where to pick up snacks, get outdoor and birding gear, places to enjoy a great meal, and the trails and birding spots you want to explore!
 Happy birding!